Hi!

 Other interests, projects, and media

-I offer scholarly opinions based on my research, including in/on ARD, ZDF heute, HR2 Kultur (1, 2), HR Info, Frankfurter Neue Presse, and elsewhere.
+I offer scholarly opinions based on my research, including in/on ARD, ZDF heute, HR2 Kultur (1, 2), HR Info, N-TV (1, 2) Frankfurter Neue Presse, and elsewhere.
 I also occasionally moderate and participate in public events and panels, including at the Berlin International Literature Festival (ilb) or with the Heinrich Böll Foundation.

 A while back, I researched, visualized, and edited data-driven journalism at Einfacher Dienst as a co-founder, mostly focusing on German domestic politics.
 Our results and work were featured in FAZ, taz, Deutschlandfunk Nova, the ZDF Heute-Show, and VICE Germany, among other outlets.